 With binoculars explore craters, marias and rilles (see definitions in moon words below) on the lunar surface.
 Notice all its lunar craters are the result of impact from thousands of meteorites.
 You’ll see gray streaks called a ray system surround some of the larger craters.

 Smooth dark areas known as lowland plains are hardened lava called marias.
 Many of the moon landings took advantage of these rather than flat areas.
 Between these plains are long narrow channels called rilles formed from cooled lava that sank into the moon’s surface.
-The “man in the moon” you’ll often think you see is really a pattern of dark areas that appear as two eyes and a nose.
+The “man in the moon” you might think you see is really a pattern of dark areas that appear as two eyes and a nose.